RECRUITING AND VISITORS

 If you feel that you would like to know more about the Choir before committing yourself, why not come along to one of our rehearsals on Wednesday and Friday evenings from 7.00pm to 9.0pm in

-Visitors and prospective choristers are always very welcome, but in case we are appearing somewhere else on your chosen evening it would be advisable to contact our Concert Secretary, Robert Harwood, on 01792 771957, or email us.
+Visitors and prospective choristers are always very welcome, but in case we are appearing somewhere else on your chosen evening it would be advisable to contact our General Secretary, Robert Harwood, on 01792 771957, or Gary Hooper on 07548125437 or email us at: email@example.com

 Please just ask if you would like one of our choristers to accompany you.